Jipsta: 2008: "Middle of the Dancefloor"

-Interhit Records
+Interhit records

 2009: "I Want Your Sex"

 Jipsta's breakthrough moment came with the release of his third single, a progressive, genre-bending cover of the George Michael classic 80's single, "I Want Your Sex."
-Chris Cox (DJ)(one half of the Grammy-Nominated remixing duo Thunderpuss) signed Jipsta to his Provocative Music/Interhit Records label, and "I Want Your Sex" quickly hit the Billboard Dance Club Songs Chart with a vengeance, with the song entering the chart as the Hot Shot Debut at #43, and then jumping to the #21 spot as the Power Pick in its first three weeks of release.
-The song climbed to the #4 position on May 2, 2009, making it Jipsta's first Top 5 Billboard single.
+Chris Cox (DJ)(one half of the Grammy-Nominated remixing duo Thunderpuss) signed Jipsta to his Provocative Music/Interhit Records label, and "I Want Your Sex" quickly hit the Billboard Dance Club Songs Chart with a vengeance, with the song entering the chart as the Hot Shot Debut at No. 43, and then jumping to the No. 21 spot as the Power Pick in its first three weeks of release.
+The song climbed to the No. 4 position on May 2, 2009, making it Jipsta's first Top 5 Billboard single.
 The single also did well in the international market, making its impact on Billboard's "Global Dance Tracks" chart based on worldwide club play alone.
 Jipsta filmed his first official music video in support of the single, which aired in heavy rotation on Logo's Click List Top 10 countdown as well as on Logo's NewNowNext Pop Lab program.

 2010: "Nasty Boy"

 Jipsta released his fourth single called "Nasty Boy" in March 2010.
 Serving as an homage/re-invention to the classic Vanity 6 song "Nasty Girl," the track featured house singer Inaya Day, who herself had covered the song in 2004.
 The song remains Jipsta's most recognizable single in terms of club play, longevity, and sales.
-Although the song never broke into the Top 10, peaking at #13 on the Billboard Club Play chart, it spent a total of 14 weeks on the chart.
+Although the song never broke into the Top 10, peaking at No. 13 on the Billboard Club Play chart, it spent a total of 14 weeks on the chart.
 A large part of the single's widespread appeal and chart success longevity was attributed to the white label bootleg Mashup (music) by San Francisco-based Billboard reporting DJ Jamie J. Sanchez.